-(All information pertaining to the thesis and its electronic submission, can be found at the Graduate School's website at http://129.252.250.139/thesisdissertation/thesis.htm)
+(All information pertaining to the thesis and its electronic submission, can be found at the Graduate School's website at gradschool.sc.edu).

 If you are enrolled in a master's degree program, you may be required to submit an approved thesis to satisfy part of the requirements for your degree.
 To determine whether a thesis is required to obtain your degree, consult with your graduate director, or department chair.
-The thesis is the ultimate requirement of your masters program and becomes a permanent record of your independent research or creative effort.
+The thesis is the ultimate requirement of your master's program and becomes a permanent record of your independent research or creative effort.
 The best academic tradition and professional practice require The Graduate School to preserve and share your work with other scholars.
 To do that successfully, we must maintain high standards concerning the form and appearance of your thesis, and we must require that your work meet those standards.